 Accepts donations of CDs, DVDs, tapes, vinyl records, as well as clothing, house wares, and other items for reuse.
 For more information click here.

-Needham residents with an RTS sticker can drop off children’s clothing (no toys) at the Red Cross collection box or the Bay State Textile container.
+Needham residents with an RTS sticker can drop off children’s clothing (no toys other than stuffed animals) at the Red Cross collection box or the Bay State Textile container.
 Ripped, stained and torn clothing is ok as long as the clothing is dry and not moldy.
 (May be made into rags & other products.)
 Gently used toys and games can be taken to the Re-Use-it-Swap Shop.
 See that link for opening hours and drop-off guidelines.
-(2021 Note: The Goodwill Trailer is no longer at the RTS. )
+(2022 Note: The Goodwill Trailer is no longer at the RTS. )

 781-449-3700 1329 Highland Ave., Needham, MA 02492